 Getting hungry?
 Then you came to the perfect place since only two blocks from the Zille Museum is the restaurant Zum Nussbaum.
 During Berlin’s fresh’n’wild era between the two world wars, this joint was the place to be and frequented by artists like Zille and cabaret singer Claire Waldoff.

 Waldoff was famous for her rough and tough humor – and also for not making a big secret of her sexuality.
-Today, she’d probably be an iconic figure of the LGBTQ movement.
+Today, she’d probably be an iconic figure in the LGBTQ movement.

-Until this day, the Nussbaum keeps up the curious habit of selling a glass of beer or Fassbrause, some homemade lemonade, through a window opening to the side.
+To this date, the Nussbaum keeps up the curious habit of selling a glass of beer or Fassbrause, some homemade lemonade, through a window opening to the side.

 But of course, you can sample much more than just a drink.
 Actually, they serve really good local cuisine such as liver Berlin style or Bulette, which is local slang for a Hamburger.

 Am Nußbaum 3